Beginner’s Guide to Driving the Florida Keys Highway

 Q: Where should I stay along the Florida Keys Highway?

-It depends on your route and how much time you have, but here are a few great options based on our own trip:
+It depends on your route and how much time you have, but here are a few great options:

-Florida City is a smart base for visiting Everglades and Biscayne National Parks.
+Florida City and Homestead are good bases for visiting the Everglades and Biscayne National Park.
 It’s just south of Miami, close to park entrances, and much more affordable than staying in the city.
+We stayed at the Fairfield Inn & Suites Homestead, and the location worked well for visiting both national parks.

 Key Largo is perfect for snorkeling and slowing down.
 We stayed at Playa Largo Resort & Spa and loved it.
 The resort has a beautiful pool, beach access, great food, and special touches like a sunset ritual and stargazing experience.

 Marathon is a great halfway stop, especially if you're visiting Bahia Honda State Park or the Turtle Hospital.
-We stayed at the Fairfield Inn & Suites, which had clean, comfy rooms and a fun onsite restaurant, Sparky’s Landing, right on the water.
+We stayed at the Fairfield Inn & Suites in Marathon, which had clean, comfy rooms and a fun onsite restaurant, Sparky’s Landing, right on the water.

 Key West has the widest range of options, from boutique inns and B&Bs to resorts and budget hotels.
 It’s walkable, full of character, and a great place to end your trip.
 Just book early, especially during high season, and look for a place with parking if you’re driving.